 So what about drawbacks to multi-cloud in general?

 If you are not using multi-cloud for a single application, many of these worries disappear.
 However, management is still a huge issue.
-To handle multi-cloud management, consider using a multi-cloud manager tool (like our own TRiA).
-This tool will help you with:
+To handle multi-cloud management, consider using a multi-cloud manager tool which can help you with:

 - Visibility into your clouds (using one single pane of glass)